Read This First

 Prompt 1: Many theistic ideologies make bold claims of answered prayer, divine protection, or superior knowledge for this life.
 However, fulfillment of these promises appear to dissipate under scrutiny.
 Provide a taxonomy of these types of promises common among these ideologies.

-The central claim is this: These claims often assert that divine beings respond to human requests, intervening in personal or communal affairs.
+In plain terms: These claims often assert that divine beings respond to human requests, intervening in personal or communal affairs.

 Health and Healing